Restoring pride of place through music!

 Fifty years ago, cutting-edge music proliferated in the South Bronx: Donald Byrd, Herbie Hancock, the Chantals, Dion & the Belmonts, Willie Colón, Valerie Capers, and others launched their careers in the Bronx.
 In the 1970s, a new generation of locals, including Grandmaster Flash, Cold Crush Brothers, DJ Kool Herc, and KRS-ONE, sparked the hip-hop movement here.
 While the music thrived, the venues didn’t: More than 10,000 live music seats in dozens of clubs and theaters were lost in the Bronx during periods of severe disinvestment, arson, and abandonment.

 Yet to this day, artists from a wide array of cultural backgrounds make the Bronx their home, creating new work, collaborating across genres and generations, and innovating new forms in the most diverse county in the nation.
-The Bronx now houses music genres from all over the world, including Bachata, Celtic, Cumbia, Garifuna, Hip Life, Mandingo, and South Asian music.
+The Bronx is now home to music genres from all over the world, including Dominican bachata, Ghanaian hiplife and Garifuna punta, as well as the traditional music of The Gambia, Ecuador and Bangladesh.

 WHEDco works to provide free access to arts programming and restore pride of place by channeling the dynamic music history of the borough.